 Core Molding Technologies Reports Full Year and Fourth Quarter 2022 Results

-/EIN News/ -- COLUMBUS, Ohio, March 14, 2023 (GLOBE NEWSWIRE) -- Core Molding Technologies, Inc. (NYSE American: CMT) (“Core Molding”, “Core” or the “Company”), a leading engineered materials company specializing in molded structural products, principally in building products, industrial and utilities, medium and heavy-duty truck and powersports industries across the United States, Canada and Mexico, today reports financial and operating results for the fiscal periods ended December 31, 2022.
+COLUMBUS, Ohio, March 14, 2023 (GLOBE NEWSWIRE) -- Core Molding Technologies, Inc. CMT ("Core Molding", "Core" or the "Company"), a leading engineered materials company specializing in molded structural products, principally in building products, industrial and utilities, medium and heavy-duty truck and powersports industries across the United States, Canada and Mexico, today reports financial and operating results for the fiscal periods ended December 31, 2022.

 Fourth Quarter 2022 Highlights